Is an MBA Worth It?

 Earning a degree online also empowers you to set your pace; how long it takes to get an MBA is based on your goals and schedule.
 If you choose to take two classes at a time, for example, you could finish an MBA from SNHU in just over a year.
 If you'd prefer to take one class at a time – that works too.

-And it’s not just individuals who benefit from online learning opportunities – businesses are also seeing the return on investment that can come with online graduate degree work.
+And it’s not just individuals who benefit from online learning opportunities – businesses are also seeing the return on investment that can come with what MBA programs teach.

 “The hard skills required for businesses to succeed are constantly changing with advances in technologies.
 That means workers today need to access education more frequently than they used to in the past,” said Greenlaw.